christophermay07/container-pipelines/basic-spring-boot-tekton/README.md

 ansible-playbook -i ./.applier/ galaxy/openshift-applier/playbooks/openshift-cluster-seed.yml
 ```

-At this point you should have 4 projects created (`basic-spring-boot-build`, `basic-spring-boot-dev`, `basic-spring-boot-stage`, and `basic-spring-boot-prod`) with a pipeline in the `-build` project, and our [Spring Rest](https://github.com/redhat-cop/spring-rest) demo app deployed to the dev/stage/prod projects.
+At this point you should have 4 projects created (`basic-spring-boot-build`, `basic-spring-boot-dev`, `basic-spring-boot-stage`, and `basic-spring-boot-prod`) with a pipeline in the `-build` project, and the [Spring Rest](https://github.com/christophermay07/spring-rest) demo app deployed to the dev/stage/prod projects.

 ## Architecture